 Permanent Disability Ratings & Your NC Claim

 How permanent impairment ratings affect your NC car accident settlement.
-AMA Guides, who assigns ratings, and what your percentage actually means for your case.
+AMA Guides editions, IME tactics, workers' comp distinctions, and what your percentage actually means.

 The Bottom Line

 After a car accident injury stabilizes, your doctor may assign a permanent impairment rating -- a percentage that represents the amount of physical function you have permanently lost.
 This rating is one of the most important pieces of evidence in your NC car accident claim because it provides objective, medical proof that your injury is permanent.
-Understanding what the rating means, how it is calculated, and how it affects your settlement helps you avoid being undervalued by insurance companies.
+Understanding what the rating means, how it is calculated, and how insurance companies try to minimize it helps you avoid being undervalued.

 What Is a Permanent Impairment Rating?